Kodak S-1 vs Panasonic GM1

 It is notable that the S-1 has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the GM1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.
+Both the S-1 and the GM1 have been discontinued, but can regularly be found used on eBay.
+The GM1 was replaced by the Panasonic GM5, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Kodak S-1 or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Kodak PixPro S-1: